TheSylvieChan/llama-bot/README.md

 # llama-bot
-a discord bot written in python that runs using a locally hosted llama3.1 ollama instance with chat history, import and export
+a discord bot written in python that runs using a locally hosted llama3.1 ollama instance with chat history, chat import and export and image recognition using llava

 ## features
 - chat history with the ability to clear, export and import conversations using discord slash commands (chat history is tracked separately between DMs and servers)